tsipkens/bidias/README.md

 #### 4.1.1 sp

-The `sp` or setpoint structure is a structured array containing the information necessary to define the device setpoints.
-For a DMA, the setpoint mobility diameter, `d_star`, is sufficient to accomplish this task.
-For a PMA, a pair of parameters is required to establish the setpoint.
+The `sp` or setpoint structure is a structured array containing the information necessary to define the PMA setpoints.
+Defining the quantity requires a pair of parameters and a property structure defining the physical dimensions of the PMA.
 Pairings can be converted into a `sp` structured array using the `get_setpoint` function included with the `tfer_pma` package described below.
 Generally, this function can be placed inside a loop that generates an entry in `sp` for each available setpoint.
 The output structure will contain all of the relevant parameters that could be used to specify that setpoint, including mass setpoint (assuming a singly charged particle), `m_star`; the resolution, `Rm`;
 the voltage, `V`; and the electrode speeds, `omega*`.
 A sample `sp` is shown below.